a weekly deep-dive into traditionally radical Talmud with SVARA

 Bronwen Mullin (she/her) – SVARA Fellow

-Bronwen is the rabbi of Congregation Bnai Jacob of Jersey City where she gets to rabble-rouse in all the right places.
+Bronwen is a SVARA Fellow and graducate of the SVARA Teaching Kollel.
+See serves as rabbi of Congregation Bnai Jacob of Jersey City where she gets to rabble-rouse in all the right places.
 She is a playwright, composer, and performance artist.
 Her Hebrew/Aramaic opera “Chalom” based on the 9th chapter of Masechet Berakhot, appeared in the 2012 International NYC Fringe Festival.
 Bronwen is currently developing her 2nd full-scale opera, “Bat Yiftach: A Tragic Punk Opera” thanks to a JTS Seeds of Innovation and Myers Family grant.
 Bronwen is also an inaugural fellow with the Rising Song Institute.

 Amir Weg (he/him) moved to Chicago in 2009 after a brief stint hanging out in the Kosher Halal Co-op at Oberlin College.
 In Summer 2011 he participated in The Adamah Fellowship, a three-month Jewish ecology and leadership program, which nurtured his love of Jewish community, confirmed his interest in Environmental Studies, and gave him a chance to get his hands dirty.
 In the past few years, Amir has, on and off, worked as an urban farmer, studied Environmental Science at DePaul University, and built Jewish community at Moishe House Rogers Park.
 Amir has been studying at SVARA since 2013, was SVARA’s 2016 Fellow, and brings insights gained as a SVARA learner to his work.